Skip to content

 • • AI search is being discussed internally, but the site structure still does not reflect that priority.

-What the workflow should do
+What should change

 • • Strengthen the pages that should own the main commercial queries.